 ACT 10 FINAL VERDICT

-When Teilhard was finally forced to leave China and return to France at the end of World War II he was offered a teaching position at the College de France and a position at the Museum of Natural History in Paris.
+When Teilhard was finally able to leave China and return to France at the end of World War II he was offered a teaching position at the College de France and a position at the Museum of Natural History in Paris.
 He hoped that a new Jesuit Superior General in Rome would approve these appointments and relax his prohibitions against publishing.
 Teilhard was invited to Rome to make his case personally.
 But after arriving in Rome he was made to wait 30 days before seeing the Superior General, with whom he had only a brief conversation.
 A month later he received the verdict in a letter: he was not allowed to publish his books and was directed to accept neither the position at the College de France nor the position at the Museum of Natural History.
 Moreover, he was directed to leave France once again and to live in New York City.

 ACT 11 NEW YORK EXILE

 In New York Teilhard was offered a position with the Wenner-Gren Foundation to pursue paleontological research in Africa.
-He lectured at Columbia University and Harvard and continued to write unpublished essays, pursuing in his later years a theory of a coming emergence of the “ultra-human,” foreshadowing today’s global transhumanism movement.
+He lectured at Columbia University and Harvard and continued to write unpublished , pursuing in his later years a theory of a coming emergence of the “ultra-human,” foreshadowing today’s global transhumanism movement.
 He died of a heart attack on Easter Sunday, 1955.
 With only two Jesuits attending, he was buried at the Jesuit novitiate near Poughkeepsie, NY (now the location of the Culinary Institute of America) .
 The name on his simple tombstone was misspelled.

 Before he left France for the last time, Teilhard was persuaded by a local Jesuit superior to bequeath all his papers to a lay woman so they would lie outside the jurisdiction of the Jesuit order.
 He wrote a simple will putting them in the hands of his secretary, Jeanne Mortier.
 Immediately after his death she turned them over to a French publisher.
 In just a few years his main books were published and translated into multiple languages, making them international best sellers.